lIJacobIl0002/File-System-Lib/README.md

 -- creating a new class for each folder local folder = Settings.new('config');

--- loads files in the folder (if the foler exists) folder:load_files()

--- write files: when writing files they get stored in the folder so you don't have to do "config/file_name.json" folder:write_file("file_name.json", {
+-- write files: when writing files they get stored in the folder so you don't have to do "config/file_name.json". return nothings. folder:write_file("file_name.json", {
     ['contents'] = 'here'
 });

--- read files: same with this
+-- read files: same with this. returns string (file contents) print(folder:read_file('file_name.json'));
-folder:read_file('file_name.json');
 ```